Masks / Face Coverings

 Cloth face masks are the main protective measure to be used for all employees, students and visitors.
 First responders, Health Center clinicians, and athletic trainers will be required to use N95 masks and additional PPE.

 Cloth face masks should be washed regularly.
 Students and employees are advised to have at least 3-5 cloth face coverings for alternating use.
 Wash or sanitize your hands before handling your mask.

 When wearing a mask, it should completely cover the nose and mouth, and fit snugly against the side of the face and not have any gaps.

 Enforcement of Use

 Policy: No mask, no entry.
 This applies to employees, students, and visitors in classrooms, work settings, dining facilities, and all other areas where people gather, and will be enforced by security officers, student ambassadors, and others.
 For students, enforcement of the COVID-19 prevention policies will be handled through the procedure of the Code of Conduct.
-Faculty shall restrict admittance to the classroom for students not wearing face coverings, and employees may restrict entrance to departments by persons who are not wearing face coverings
+Faculty shall restrict admittance to the classroom for students not wearing face masks, and employees may restrict entrance to departments by persons who are not wearing face masks.

 The University’s plans and protocols are subject to change in response to evolving guidance from local, state, and federal government and public health officials.
 We will continue to update this website regularly and encourage you to check back often for the most up-to-date information.